Do your clients want to lose weight?

 We must do something.

-- 25 pounds lost, instead of 5
+- 25 pounds lost, instead of five

 The question of whether (or not) you should give nutrition advice is just part of a much larger, much more important question for the industry:

-Will we continue to take clients through workouts while ignoring all the other things that can make them happy, healthy, and whole?
+Or will we continue to take clients through workouts while ignoring all the other things that can make them happy, healthy, and whole?

 What to do next